 Hemp is a stout, strong-smelling, straight-standing herb with slender hollow stalks except at the tip and base.
 Its leaves are palmate shaped, and it sprouts small greenish-yellow flowers.

-Hemp plants grow faster than trees; they are ready for harvest in about 60 to 120 days.
+Hemp plants grow faster than trees, ready for harvest in about 60 to 120 days.
 Further, hemp farming requires less space than tree farming for equivalent yields.

 It is essential to plant only new seeds that are of excellent quality.
-You can determine if a seed is of good quality by its weight and color to a limited extent.
+To a limited extent, you can determine if a seed is of good quality by its weight and color.
 A good seed feels heavy and has a shiny bright color.
 It is important to ensure that you do not sow the hemp plants too close together, as this can cause low growth or crop injuries.
 At their early stage, hemp plants are very tender.
 It is important to protect the plants from frost and pests like birds.
 The hemp plant can favorably compete with weeds as it grows.

 Hemp produces more biomass than any plant species grown in a wide range of locations and climatic conditions.
 However, the location of the farm can affect yield and quality1.